Click to enlarge

 Others, Louis XIII, XVII

-Precious wooden chest with numerous bone inlays from the 17th century.
-Its flap reveals six drawers.
 This delicate object was intended to hold the personal belongings of merchants and travelers, such as important papers and jewelry.
 The removable handles attest to the portable nature of the piece.
-We can assume that the large drawer on the upper level of our chest may have housed a few precious notes and contracts, the other smaller drawers being intended for valuables.
+It is likely that the large drawer on the upper level of our chest may have housed a few precious notes and contracts, while the other smaller drawers were intended for valuables.
 These chests were made in Western India, which was the nerve center for the exchange of luxury goods.
-A few 17th-century English travelers testify to the quality of these chests.
+A few 17th-century English travelers attest to the quality of these chests.
 European demand was very high.
 Our chest most likely comes from one of the main trading centers in Western India under Portuguese influence.

 Length: 23.5 cm